Published February 2016, updated July 2019

-Uses: If one of your personas is a female marketer age 25-30, you could use this custom segment to create email campaigns that pique her interest by solving her work-related marketing problems.
+Uses: If one of your personas is a female marketer age 25-30, you could use this custom segment to create email campaigns that pique her interest by showing products that offer to solve her work-related marketing problems.

 These are just a few of the many different segments you can create to separate your subscribers into more manageable categories, but hopefully, these ideas will help you picture what segments might be relevant for your email marketing objectives.

 We touched on how you can track a person based on their email activity with you, but how about their activity on your website?
 If you have your site set up to track clicks that come through from email CTAs, you can engage in segmented campaign optimization for a variety of website behaviors.

 See a person browsing a particular product page or hovering around it?
 Offer to answer any questions they might have or even send them a discount code to persuade them to make the sale.
 Are they a frequent visitor of the contact page, but have yet to place a call?
 Make an effort to offer them other communication options.